RosterElf Logo

 Publication methods

-How rosters are communicated — app, email, noticeboard or other methods.
+How rosters are communicated — app, email or noticeboard — and a single source of truth.

 Publication schedule